EnviroDIY/ModularSensors/README.md

 ### These are the functions for each variable returned by a sensor
 - getVarName(void) - This returns the variable's name using http://vocabulary.odm2.org/variablename/ as a string
 - getVarUnit(void) - This returns the variable's unit using http://vocabulary.odm2.org/units/ as a string
 - getValue(void) - This returns the current value of the variable as a float.
-You must call the update function before calling getValue
+You should call the update function before calling getValue.
+If the getValue function sees that the update function has not been called within the last 30 seconds, it will re-call it.

 ## Available sensors